ScaleSec/project_lockdown/README.md

 Project Lockdown aims to be a safe, lightweight, and inexpensive tool to increase your security posture.

 ## How does it work?
 Project Lockdown works by using a very efficient data flow that takes advantage of GCP's [Cloud Logging](https://cloud.google.com/logging/docs/basic-concepts) advanced query log sinks.
-By configuring a filter (query) as specific as possible on the log sink we are able to only invocate a Cloud Function when necessary to remediate events deemed high risk or unsecure.
+By configuring a filter (query) as specific as possible on the log sink Project Lockdown will only invocate a Cloud Function when necessary to remediate events deemed high risk or unsecure.

 When a target event is captured by the log sink it is sent to a Cloud Pub/Sub topic that triggers a Cloud Function automatically.
 This Cloud Function analyzes the event payload and extracts the data necessary for it to evaluate the current resource's configuration.
-If the Cloud Function determines that the resource is misconfigured according to its evaluation logic it will remediate the resource and configure it in a safe manner.
-Typically the action taken by the Cloud Function is a reversal of the event.
-If a bucket was made public, it is made private.
-If a SSL policy is created using `TLS 1.0`, it will be updated to `TLS 1.1`.
+If the Cloud Function determines that the resource is misconfigured according to its evaluation logic it will remediate the resource and reconfigure it in a safe manner.
+Typically, the action taken by the Cloud Function is a reversal of the event.
+If a bucket was made public, it is made private, but if a SSL policy is created using `TLS 1.0`, it will be updated to `TLS 1.1`.

 ## How can I trust this?
-Trust is a key component of any security tool so we have built Project Lockdown with that in mind.
+Trust is a key component of any security tool so Project Lockdown is built with that in mind.
 A few examples of this are:
 - __Least privilege access.__ The Cloud Function that performs actions in your environment has only the permissions it needs to perform its programmed actions.
 No predefined roles are used and only custom purpose-driven roles are assigned.
 - __Read-only by default.__ Project Lockdown will not take action in your environment unless you configure it to do so.
 Out of the box Project Lockdown is read only.
-- __Isolated workloads.__ Each use case or Cloud Function has it's own custom role, its own service account and its own separate Pub/Sub topic to receive events.
+- __Isolated workloads.__ Each remediation use case or Cloud Function has it's own custom role, its own service account and its own separate Pub/Sub topic to receive events.
 The only shared resource between the different remediation modules is a Pub/Sub topic where you can subscribe to for alerts.

 ## Alerting
 Project Lockdown will submit a message to a Pub/Sub topic for each finding it encounters.
 Slack, SendGrid, JIRA, or even a SIEM can be subscribed to the Pub/Sub topic to receive alerts.
 Regardless if Project Lockdown is in read or write mode, a message will be published in addition to Cloud Logging events for each action taken.